Hobbling Huawei: Inside the U.S. war on China's tech giant | The Japan Times

 Huawei fights back

 As the tensions between the West and Huawei intensified through last year, they suddenly took a personal turn.
-U.S. law enforcement officials had for some time been investigating links between Huawei and Iran, including the involvement of Meng Wanzhou, Huawei’s chief financial officer, who is the daughter of the company’s founder.
+U.S. law enforcement officials had for some time been investigating links between Huawei and Iran, including the involvement of Meng Wanzhou, Huawei’s chief financial officer and the daughter of the company’s founder.
 The probe followed Reuters stories in 2012 and 2013 that revealed links between Huawei, Meng and another company that allegedly attempted to violate U.S. sanctions on Iran.

 When U.S. officials became aware that Meng would be traveling through Vancouver in December, they pounced, asking Canada to detain her on allegations of bank and wire fraud.
 Meng remains free on bail in Canada while the U.S. government tries to have her extradited.
 Huawei said in its statement that Meng “is not guilty of the charges she faces,” and that they are “politically motivated.”